iluvjava/Maths/Notebook 2.0 obsidian/MATH 601 Functional Analysis, Measure Theory/Functional Spaces/Hilbert Space Introduction.md

 ---
 ### **Into**

 [Hilbert space](https://mathworld.wolfram.com/HilbertSpace.html)(Wolfram Math World) is a complete inner product space.
-It's Banach space Enhanced with Euclidean geometry.
+It's Banach space enhanced with Euclidean geometry.
 There is one important results that come from the completeness of the Hilbert space, and that is the projection theorem.
 For more about the projection theorem in finite dimensional spaces, visit [Convex Sets Projections and Dist, Intro](../../AMATH%20516%20Numerical%20Optimizations/Background/Convex%20Sets%20Projections%20and%20Dist,%20Intro.md) for more info.
 Other interests of Hilbert space includes orthogonal basis and linear operator, which will be more interesting due to the fact that [Hilbert spaces are self dual to each other](https://mathworld.wolfram.com/Self-Dual.html)(Wolfram Math World), which allows for an inner product, bilinear form representation for linear mapping, and the important Rietz Representation Theorem.

 **Important Notes Throughout**

-1. Let $M$ be a subset of $\mathcal H$, the Hilbert space, then $\text{span}(M)$ is the span of finite many elements in $M$.
-This is important because closure of the span is something extra, and we want to keep that in mind since it only happens in Hilbert space and not finite Euclidean space.
+Let $M$ be a subset of $\mathcal H$, the Hilbert space, then $\text{span}(M)$ is the span of finite many elements in $M$.
+This is important because closure of the span, denoted as $\overline{\text{span}(M)}$ is a different set that make the Hilbert space complete.
+This is different from what we can have in a finite Euclidean space because it changes the meaning of closure.

 **References**

-All the content are coming from the lecture notes from Prof Shawn Wang at UBCO for his Math 328 class, I am not sure where he find these fascinating proofs. #UNFINISHED Cite some of these theorems by the references number in the book.
+All the content are coming from the lecture notes from Prof Shawn Wang at UBCO for his Math 328 class, I am not sure where he find these fascinating proofs.
+This is also based on Kryzig's textbook on functional analysis.

 ---